stellakaragianni/citizen_profile/README.md

 # citizen_profile
-How to manage a citizen's profile in public database.
+Management & maintance of a typical citizen's profile in public database.